-Eureka is a popular destination for travellers all around the globe that want to experience the quintessential Californian coastal town.
+Eureka is a popular destination for travelers all around the globe that want to experience the quintessential Californian coastal city.

-Rightfully listed on the United States National Register of Historic Places, Old Town Eureka is a historic district located in Eureka, California.
-The renowned region contains 154 buildings (mainly from the Victorian era).
+Rightfully listed on the National Register of Historic Places, Old Town Eureka is the city's historic district.

-The area is a very well maintained commercial district dating back to the modern days in the late 19th century.
+Old Town Eureka is a well-maintained commercial district dating back to the late 19th century.

 The district consists of museums, historic buildings, shops, restaurants, cafes, antique stores, bookstores, boutiques, and so much more.

-The historic old town of Eureka is a perfect place to spend a day out if you are a history buff or an architecture lover or a shopaholic or even a foodie; this place has something for everyone.
+Historic Old Town Eureka is a perfect place to spend a day out if you are a history buff, an architecture lover, a shopaholic, or a foodie; this place has something for everyone.

 Redwood Highway extends to the border of Oregon with the Californian coastline, and it has numerous reserves and state parks along the way.

-A treasure trove of lush green space, Sequoia Park Forest & Garden is an area of 67 acres located alongside the Sequoia Park Zoo.
+A treasure trove of lush green space, Sequoia Park Forest & Garden is located alongside the Sequoia Park Zoo.

-The park consists of hiking trails and biking trails, and these trails are situated through gorgeous creeks, lovely ponds, stunning meadows, and splendid redwood forest.
+The 67-acre park consists of hiking and biking trails, which are situated through gorgeous creeks, lovely ponds, stunning meadows, and a splendid redwood forest.

-Humboldt Bay Tourism Center is a state-of-the-art modern information centre that offers information about the city and the regions surrounding Eureka.
+The state-of-the-art Humboldt Bay Tourism Center offers information about Eureka and its surrounding regions.

 It provides a wealth of information about all the local places worth visiting.

-The tourism centre has iPads which the visitors can use to see the list of sites, accommodation, and things to do in the city.
+The tourism center has iPads that the visitors can use to see the list of sites, accommodations, and things to do in the city.

-The centre also has a tasting room which offers locally made kombucha, ciders, beers, and wines along with locally crafted cheeses, meats, bread, and much more.
+The center also has a tasting room that offers locally made kombucha, ciders, beers, and wines, along with locally crafted cheeses, meats, bread, and much more.

-Also, every Sunday, local chefs, artists, brewers, and farmers convene at the Humboldt Bay Tourism Center and showcase their work to the visitors.
+Also, every Sunday, local chefs, artists, brewers, and farmers convene at the Humboldt Bay Tourism Center and showcase their work.

-This stunning mansion is regarded as America's most grand Victorian houses, and it was designed by Samuel and Joseph Newsom.
+This stunning mansion is regarded as America's grandest Victorian house, and Samuel and Joseph Newsom designed it.

-Once the home of William Carson, a lumber baron, it has now become the most photographed and documented Victorian houses in the state of California and probably the United States of America as well.
+Once the home of William Carson, a lumber baron, it is now the most photographed and documented Victorian house in California and probably the United States of America.

-A visit to Carson Mansion is a must when you visit Eureka; it is a gem, and every inch of the exterior of this place has so much detail and craftsmanship for you to see.
+A visit to the Carson Mansion is a must when you visit Eureka; it is a gem, and every inch of its exterior has so much detail and craftsmanship for you to see.

-Established in 1853, Fort Humboldt State Historic Park is a state park in Eureka, California.
-The park is located on a cliff and overlooks Humboldt Bay to serve sweeping views.
+The park is situated on a cliff and overlooks Humboldt Bay, serving sweeping views.

-However, it was abandoned in 1870, and now only the hospital building is a remaining structure in the historic park.
+However, it was abandoned in 1870, and now, a hospital building is the only remaining structure in the historic park.

 Make sure to read the information about this place in the exhibits to know how the Native Americans suffered to protect their land from the settlers.

-Other than the fantastic museum, the Fort Humboldt State Historic Park is an excellent place for a picnic or flying a kite in the middle of greenery of the park.
+Besides the fantastic museum, Fort Humboldt State Historic Park is an excellent place for a picnic or flying a kite in the middle of the park's greenery.